-In this post, Rachel tells us all about her online teaching job with the popular company VIPKID, which allows her to teach ESL from her laptop and live as a digital nomad.
+In this post, Rachel tells us all about her online teaching job with the popular company VIPKid, which allows her to teach ESL from her laptop and live anywhere in the world.

 Teaching English online is becoming very popular.
 It’s a great way to move abroad without the stress of lining up a job first.
 You could even bounce around different countries until you find one you like, earning money along the way.
 Aside from traveling, it provides the opportunity to simply work from home.

-I teach online for VIPKID, and in this article, I’ll give you a look inside online teaching by sharing details about what it’s like to teach for this particular company, including info about the job itself, and some pros & cons.
+I teach online for VIPKid, and in this article, I’ll give you a look inside online teaching by sharing details about what it’s like to teach for this particular company, including info about the job itself and some pros and cons.

-About the Online English Teaching Company, VIPKIDVIPKID is a Beijing-based online English teaching company, paving the way for online language learning.
+VIPKid is a Beijing-based online English teaching company paving the way for online language learning.
 Started in 2013, it has grown exponentially over the past year.
 In January 2016, they had a few hundred teachers.
-Now, they have grown to have over 20,000 teachers and over 200,000 students, and they don’t plan to stop growing anytime soon.
+Now, they have more than 20,000 teachers and more than 200,000 students, and they don’t plan to stop growing anytime soon.

-VIPKID’s mission is to provide children in China with an American elementary school education.
-Their one-on-one immersive program is based on the US’s Common Core State Standards curriculum.
-Children from the ages of 5-12 years old are able to have classes with a native English speaker without having to leave the comfort of their home.
+VIPKid’s mission is to provide children in China with an American elementary school education.
+Their one-on-one immersive program is based on the U.S.’s Common Core State Standards curriculum.
+Children from the ages of 5-12 years old are able to have classes with a native English speaker without having to leave the comfort of their homes.

-The company suggests you open up 15 time slots (7.5 hours) each week as this will provide more opportunities for parents to book your class.
-There is no limit to how many time slots you open up so you could potentially teach up to 50 classes every week!
+The company suggests that you open up 15 time slots (7.5 hours) each week, as this will provide more opportunities for parents to book classes with you.
+There is no limit to how many time slots you open up, so you could potentially teach up to 50 classes every week!

 On the weekends and in July and August, you have the option to teach more hours as the kids are not in school.

-The company makes all the lessons as PowerPoints – so, you don’t have to prepare any lessons yourself.
+The company makes all of the lessons as PowerPoints.
+So, you don’t have to prepare any lessons yourself.
 You simply need to familiarize yourself with the PowerPoints.

-VIPKID has designed its own teaching platform on their website.
+VIPKid has its own teaching platform via the company’s website.
 It’s a sophisticated video chat similar to Skype.
-There is a box to upload the PowerPoint lesson where it’s visible to both the teacher and student, two smaller boxes for the video so the teacher and student can see each other and a chat box where you can type messages to the student.
+There is a box to upload the PowerPoint lesson where it’s visible to both the teacher and student, two smaller boxes for the video so the teacher and student can see each other, and a chat box where you can type messages to the student.
 It looks like this:

-The first reason VIPKID appeals to so many people is that it’s a flexible job you can do from anywhere you have an internet connection.
-It’s also pretty awesome that you can do the job so long as you have space and an internet connection.
+The first reason VIPKid appeals to so many people is that it’s a flexible job you can do from anywhere.
+It’s pretty awesome that you can do the job so long as you have space and an internet connection.

 Another awesome thing about this job is being able to take time off to travel or do whatever else you want very easily.
-It’s very easy to schedule travel time around classes.
-For example, you could bust your butt one week, then take 4-5 days off to go on a short trip, then jump back into it.
+It’s very simple to schedule travel time around classes.
+For example, you could bust your butt one week, then take four or five days off to go on a short trip, then jump back into it.

 One concern a lot of people have when starting this job is whether there will be any support.
 While there were complaints from teachers in the company’s first two years, they’ve got a great support system in place now.
-All the new support systems they’ve implemented over the past year were a result of teachers’ requests.
+All of the new support systems they’ve implemented are a result of teachers’ requests.

-We can’t talk about VIPKID without mentioning the stars of the show – the VIP kids themselves.
-One of the best parts about working for them is all the adorable little emperors and empresses you get to meet.
+We can’t talk about VIPKid without mentioning the stars of the show: the VIP kids themselves.
+One of the best parts about working for the company is all of the adorable little learners you get to meet.
 Before long, you’ll start having regulars who book your class on a weekly basis.

-Finally, working with VIPKID is a great intro to the ESL world.
-If you’re thinking about teaching abroad, before signing a year-long contract, going through all the red tape, and spending $1,000 or more on a flight, give it a try for six months with VIPKID.
-If it goes well and you like it, you’ll be better prepared for that first job and you’ll have experience on your resume to boot.
+Finally, working with VIPKid is a great intro to the ESL world.
+If you’re thinking about teaching abroad, before signing a year-long contract, going through all the red tape, and spending $1,000 or more on a flight, give it a try with VIPKid for six months.
+If it goes well and you like it, you’ll be better prepared for that first job, and you’ll have experience on your resume to boot.

-Life isn’t all rainbows and unicorns, and that’s the case working with VIPKID, too.
+Life isn’t all rainbows and unicorns, and that’s the case when working with VIPKid too.
 To begin, the time difference can be pretty rough.
-For example, during the winter months, a teacher on Pacific Time will be facing peak teaching times of 2-6 AM.
+For example, during the winter months, a teacher on Pacific Time will be facing peak teaching times of 2-5 am.
 Ouch.
 This is a deal-breaker for many potential teachers, and it’s totally understandable.

 Unlike other online jobs, you have to teach your classes at a specific time and place.
 Parents book the classes and expect teachers to be there.
 This isn’t a job you can just do when you feel like it.
 You have to set your schedule in advance and then stick to it.

-This shouldn’t be a problem for most of our American and Canadian friends living in the cozy first-world bubble, but if you’re working with VIPKID from developing countries, this can be a concern.
+This shouldn’t be a problem for most teachers, but if you’re working with VIPKid from developing countries, this can be a concern.
 You need a reliable, relatively fast connection to make this job happen.

 One thing lots of teachers complain about is the unpredictability of hours.
 This is especially true when you’re just starting out.
 Parents choose their own teachers for classes, primarily based on your profile and your reviews.
 If you don’t have any reviews, you might see a lot of empty time slots to start.

 Finally, the job can be quite tiring and repetitive.
 Sure, it seems super easy – you wake up, pour some coffee, sit down at your computer, and speak English for 25 minutes.
-Do this six times in a row, though, and you realize how draining it is.
+Do this six times in a row, though, and you realize how draining it can potentially be.